 When: 8pm-8:30am Sat-Thurs; 8pm-9:30am Fri

 What would I be doing?
 Overnight volunteers do similar roles as the evening volunteers before lights out in shelter (10:30pm).
-After lights out volunteers rotate through having a 2 hour ‘awake’ shift where they are responsible for helping to monitor the space, doing walk throughs of the room every 10 minutes, being available if guests need emergency assistance, and completing guest laundry.
-There are 4 overnight volunteers (including one or two overnight supervisors) and 1 overnight counselor (paid staff) who is the second person awake all night.
-Volunteers can sleep the other 6 hours of lights off (10:30pm-7am Sat-Thurs; 10:30pm-7:30am Fri) when they are not on their awake shift.
+After lights out volunteers rotate through having a 2 hour ‘awake’ shift where they are responsible for helping to monitor the space, doing walk through’s of the room every 10 minutes, being available if guests need emergency assistance, and completing guest laundry.
+There are 4-5 overnight volunteers each night, who are supported by an overnight counselor staff member that remains awake the entire night.
+Volunteers can sleep the other 6 hours of lights off (11pm-6:45am Sat-Thurs; 11pm-7am Fri) when they are not on their awake shift.
 Mats and bedding are provided.
-Overnight volunteers are supported by the volunteer Overnight Supervisor(s) and the Overnight Counselor.
-During the evening the Volunteer Mentor and Program Coordinator are also available for support on-site and is available for support in an on-call capacity during the overnight shift.
+From 6:45am (7am Fridays) until 8:30am, Overnight volunteers assist our morning floor volunteers.
+This is a great way to spend the most time impacting your community and building connections.
+It’s also generally where we have the greatest need and struggle with capacity.

 When: 6:15am-8:30am Sun-Fri; 6:45am-9:00am Sat

 What would I be doing?
-Breakfast crew volunteers work in teams of 3-4 to help prepare a simple hot breakfast, serve food to guests, and clean up the kitchen.
+Breakfast crew volunteers work in teams of 3-4 to make magic happen in our kitchen each morning.
+Breakfast volunteers prepare a simple hot breakfast, serve it to our guests, and clean up the kitchen.
+These meals provide guests with the nutrition and energy to start each day off right.
 Volunteers typically bring food they are cooking that morning.
 Some non-perishable supplies are available at ROOTS.
-We ask that at least one person from the breakfast crew has attended volunteer orientation and filled out an application.
+This is a great opportunity for volunteer, business, or church groups.

 When: Fridays; flexible hours between 1pm-8pm